A LITTLE ABOUT ME

 Who Am I As An Actor?....

 As an actor, I’ve had the privilege to play a variety of roles, from little boys to leading ladies, and a lot of stuff in between!
-Most of the time, though, the characters I play have some things in common; they’re vulnerable, with a lot of stuff going on underneath, but don’t always show it on the outside; they’re also really strong inside, although no one would expect that from them.
-They're the super-smart, intellectual with a moral-compass type.
+Most of the time, though, the characters I play have some things in common; they're really intelligent, super genuine, poised, and maybe a little bit plucky.
+They're the intellectual with a moral-compass type.
 The girl who's always underestimated, but will work harder than anyone to achieve her dreams.
-The girl no one expects is as smart and fearless as she actually is.
-I've been compared to Elizabeth Moss, Kerri Russell, Alexis Bledel, with the nerdy bookish-ness of Zoey Deschanel.
-Roles I've played that I feel most exemplify who I am as an actor are Helena in All’s Well That Ends Well, Celia in As You Like It, Lolita in Zorro, Rose in Dancing at Lughnasa, and three different turns as Juliet in Romeo and Juliet.
+The girl no one expects is as smart and fearless as she actually is- a little bit Elizabeth Moss or Allison Brie, part Jenna Fischer or a younger Julianna Margulies.
+Some of my favorite role roles to date are Helena in All’s Well That Ends Well, Celia in As You Like It, Lolita in Zorro, Rose in Dancing at Lughnasa, and three different turns as Juliet in Romeo and Juliet.

 I am currently a company member with Hamlet Isn't Dead and New Place Players in NYC.